sachiko0811/MemoApp/README.md

 <br>

-You can try this application on App store!📱
+You can try this application on App store!📱✨

 https://apps.apple.com/ca/app/memoapp/id1561240004